ExposuresProvider/FHIR-PIT/README.md

 # Funding Support

-FHIR PIT is funded by the [National Center for Advancing Translational Sciences](https://ncats.nih.gov/), under a US PHS Other Transaction Award (OT2TR003430), with additional funding provided by the [Renaissance Computing Institute](https://renci.org/).
+FHIR PIT is funded by the [National Center for Advancing Translational Sciences](https://ncats.nih.gov/), under a US PHS Other Transaction Award (OT2TR003430, prototype was funded under OT3TR002020), with additional funding provided by the [Renaissance Computing Institute](https://renci.org/).

 # Suggested Citation